lsc-project/lsc/sample/nis/README.txt

 $ sample/hsqldb/bin/lsc-sample --start-ldap-server

 Then, launch the LSC in a command line
+$ export JAVA_OPTS=-DLSC.PLUGINS.PACKAGEPATH=org.lsc.plugins.connectors.nis.generated
 $ bin/lsc -f sample/nis/etc -s passwd

-And now you should get a NIS server and a directory synchronized : you should see a renaming operation which will change the RDN of the uid=00000001 entry to mail=test@lsc-project.org
+And now you should see NIS entries created in the LDAP Directory.